Participation of young people in education and the labour market

 Reference period: Yearly results are obtained as averages of the four quarters in the year.

-European aggregates: EU refers to the sum of EU-28 Member States and EA to the sum of the 19 euro area Member States.
+European aggregates: EU refers to the sum of EU-27 Member States.
 If data are unavailable for a country, the calculation of the corresponding aggregates takes into account the data for the same country for the most recent period available.
 Such cases are indicated.

 Definitions: The concepts and definitions used in the survey follow the guidelines of the International Labour Organisation.